 Bedrooms and Bathrooms

-The Wilds offers families and four-legged friends a chance to embrace the many country pursuits that this exceptional National Park has on offer, including walking, horse riding and fishing.
+The Wilds offers families, friends and those of the four-legged variety a chance to embrace the many country pursuits this exceptional National Park has on offer, including walking, horse riding and fishing.
 The Brecon Beacons are perfect for adventurous souls who seek rolling hills, tumbling waterfalls and romantic castle ruins.
-Wander through the woodlands and let the trails guide you to spectacular hill top vistas and scenic picnic pit stops.
+Wander through the woodland and let the trails guide you to spectacular hill top vistas and scenic picnic pit stops.

-The characterful town of Crickhowell is just a few miles away with plenty to see and do; from discovering the 16th Century 13-arched bridge over the River Usk, to roaming around the Monmouthshire and Brecon canal or watching the town's Dragon Festival.
-The town is chock-full of upmarket independents - grab supper at The Bear after a spending spree at Nicholls (their Prosecco-scented candles are a must).
-Head home to your luxe mountain hangout, refuel on homemade pizza fire-baked in the outdoor oven and plunge tired limbs in the hot tub to take in panoramic valley views.
+The characterful town of Crickhowell is just a few miles away with plenty to see and do; from discovering the 16th Century bridge over the River Usk, to roaming along the Monmouthshire and Brecon canal.
+The town is chock-full of upmarket independents.
+Head home to your luxe mountain hangout to choose from four receptions rooms - children can snuggle in the television room, leaving parents time to catch up by the fire in the 'grown-up' sitting room or stargaze from the warmth of the conservatory.
+Refuel on homemade pizza fire-baked in the outdoor oven and plunge tired limbs in the hot tub to take in panoramic valley views.

-The kitchen has an electric oven, hob and fridge-freezer, but no washing machine.
-This luxury self-catering barn is adjacent to the main farmhouse (beside the hot tub) which is unoccupied, meaning guests have complete run of the farm - although please expect the occasional passing rambler or tractor!
+The kitchen has a four door electric Aga with hot plates and two gas hobs, a fridge-freezer, washing machine, dishwasher and microwave.
+The barn has an electric oven with hob and fridge-freezer, but no washing machine.
 Gardener Sam will endeavour to visit on changeover days but may have to tend to the garden during the week.

-- Your Home Stay IncludesDigital Property GuideA Gourmet Welcome Hamper and more...
+- Your Home Stay IncludesA Gourmet Welcome Hamper and more...

 - Personally VisitedYes